skyscribe/servicelib/README.md

 * ut: generate unit testing binary
 * runUT: run all test cases once
 * runStress: run all test cases for 100 times (to detect possible race conditions); test will stop on first failure case and generate a core dump file for further analysis/debugging.
+* genDocs: generate documents using plantuml

+Note: plantuml shall be installed before you can generate documents by `make genDocs`; the latest version of documents are kept up to date in below chapter.

 Design Documents
 =================